Peter-CYF/ads1/week-2/README.md

 };
 ```

 This may look quite confusing at first glance!
-However, you'll probably spot that each of the objects in the JavaScript corresponds to a node in the tree, and the children of each node are marked in the JavaScript by belonging to a property called `children`.
+However, you can see that each of the objects in the JavaScript corresponds to a node in the tree, and the children of each node are marked in the JavaScript by belonging to a property called `children`.

 Tree data structures are very common in programming.
 Files are stored in a directory tree.
 HTML tags are laid out in a tree structure, with parents and children.
 More than this, any time we encounter nested objects in JavaScript, we can think of them as a sort of tree.
 This is also a tree: